UCSC-VLAA/EarthWhere/README.md

 ## Evaluation
+A sample code of using Gemini with its results are provided.

-To run local inference on WhereCountry, modify the model name in the following script and execute it:
+To run local inference on WhereCountry, modify the sample code and execute it:

 ```bash
 cd wherecountry
 sh eval_country.sh
 ```

-To run local inference on WhereStreet, modify the model name in the following script and execute it:
+To run local inference on WhereStreet, modify the sample code and execute it:

 ```bash
 cd wherestreet